 Luca is a guy, who is Italian-born, Paris-based, and working worldwide.
 Luca is an artist who loves cinema and enjoys taking pictures.
-He owns a studio near the Beaubourg in Paris.

 Luca's Oversize-based work from 1992-99 (a selection of which appears on this website) has been extensively showcased in exhibitions, press and books, with his first book «Oversize» published in 1994.
 He is currently working on different projects such as «Gesamtkunstwerk» a virtual continuation of «Unzeitgemasse Betrachtungen» a long research project and the more recent conceptual work «Teatro delle orge e dei misteri».

 Luca is devoted to the cinema of Teo Angelopoulos, Andreij Tarkovskij, Ingmar Bergman and Akira Kurosawa.
-Luca is a passionate director of artistic movies such as : Sul finire del tempo, 1996; Il Gelato d'inverno, no, 1998; Mia madre, Lisbona, 2004; Le Soldat perdu, 2006; Un Giorno una vita, 2008; and director of photography with Rosso di sera, 1995; Rinnovamento, 1996; Gli Strizzati, 2004; La Fabbrica dei sogni, 2006.
+Luca is also a passionate director of artistic movies such as : Sul finire del tempo, 1996; Il Gelato d'inverno, no, 1998; Mia madre, Lisbona, 2004; Le Soldat perdu, 2006; Un Giorno una vita, 2008; and director of photography with Rosso di sera, 1995; Rinnovamento, 1996; Gli Strizzati, 2004; La Fabbrica dei sogni, 2006.